yandex-load/volta/README.md

 ## Core as python module
-Also, if you want to control test execution or integrate Volta with your CI, you can you Core as python library.
+Also, if you want to control test execution or integrate Volta with your CI, you can use Core as python library.

 Sample usage:
 ```python